madyark/MS1-project/README.md

     2. I want to discover the specific ways I can help combat mental health stigma within my community.

-        1. When scrolling through the 'Spread the Word' page, the user will come across the 'Ways to Fight Stigma' section (just after the 'Talking Mental Health Reasons' section), which begins with the 'Ways to help fight mental health stigma' header.
+        1. When scrolling through the 'Spread the Word' page, the user will come across the 'Ways to Fight Stigma' section (just after the 'Talking Mental Health Reasons' section).

         1. In that section, the user will see a row of different tips in a large font size (for greater emphasis), each of which describes the specific ways they can combat mental health stigma.